 Do you have specific family goals?

-• Will your spouse find employment?
+- Will your spouse/partner need employment?

-• Will you need childcare?
+- Will you need childcare?

-• Do you desire private schools?
+- Do you desire private schools for children?

-• Do you desire close proximity to relatives?
+- Do you desire close proximity to relatives?

-• Do you desire close proximity to specific religious organizations?
+- Do you desire close proximity to specific religious organizations?

 Do you have specific social and recreation goals?

-• Are any of the following important to you: educational institutions, libraries, museums, theatre, opera, ballet, the symphony?
+- Are any of the following important to you: educational institutions, libraries, museums, theatre, opera, ballet, the symphony?

-• Do you wish to be near existing friends, settings with a younger crowd or nightlife or other settings where you can meet people?
+- Do you wish to be near existing friends, settings with a younger crowd or nightlife or other settings where you can meet people?

-• Do you wish to have access to sailing, water skiing, snow skiing, mountain or rock climbing, hiking, running, cycling, tennis, golf?
+- Do you wish to have access to sailing, water skiing, snow skiing, mountain or rock climbing, hiking, running, cycling, tennis, golf?

-• Do you wish to have access to professional sporting events or concerts?
+- Do you wish to have access to professional sporting events or concerts?

-• What other types of places, organizations or events do you wish to have access to?
+- What other types of places, organizations or events do you wish to have access to?

-• Do you wish to be near a major airport?
+- Do you wish to be near a major airport?

 Often, many of these goals can be achieved without having specific opportunities to achieve them in the community you choose to practice in.
 The real issue may be relatively convenient access to these opportunities.
 Ask your self these key questions:

-• How often will you participate in these organizations, activities or opportunities?
+- How often will you participate in these organizations, activities or opportunities?

-• How close to these may you be by driving or by air travel to satisfy your goals?
+- How close to these may you be by driving or by air travel to satisfy your goals?

 Professional Goals

-By now you have probably given some, if not considerable, thought to your professional goals after residency or fellowship.
-These goals are probably related to the type of professional setting that appeals to you.
-Maybe you have visualized yourself in a particular professional setting without really knowing much about the details or requirements involved and how these impact your other goals.
-Maybe you know that you want to be in private practice but have not given much consideration to the many types of private practice settings.
-It probably comes as no surprise that the professional setting you choose has relative advantages and disadvantages in terms of other goal achievement.
-For instance, if you wish to perform medical research or teach, a private practice setting is obviously not a good choice to achieve that goal.
-There are however less obvious examples.
-For example, if you want to be in private practice, should you choose a single specialty-group that focuses exclusively on your specialty or should you choose a multi-specialty group where you work closely with other specialists?
-Should you choose a small group or a large group?
-Your choice will impact other goals.
-For example, if you have a goal of devoting a substantial number of evenings at home with your family and you are practicing a specialty with significant call schedule responsibilities, a private practice opportunity with one other physician leading to call every other night may not allow you to achieve your family or social goals.
+Your practice choice will impact other goals.
+For example, if you have a goal of devoting a substantial number of evenings at home with your family and you join a division with only one other physician in your specialty, the required on call every other night may not allow you to achieve your family or social goals.
 We do not attempt here to provide all the advantages and disadvantages of each type of setting.
-Your research will help you understand the trade-offs in achieving your goals in these various settings.
+Your mentors and research will help you understand the trade-offs in achieving your goals in these various settings.
 The intent here is for you to think about the various types of settings and how your professional goals may be achieved in these settings, as well as how other goals will be impacted by these settings.
 Ask yourself the following questions and think about the opportunity to achieve your professional goals in each.

-• Do you want to teach?
+- Do you want to teach medical students and residents?

-• Are you interested in further education and training?
+- Are you interested in further education and training?

-• How much time do you intend to devote to the profession on a weekly basis?
+- How much time do you intend to devote to the profession on a weekly basis?

-• What kind of call schedule are you comfortable with?
+- What kind of call schedule are you comfortable with?

-• What value do you place on working with other physicians with backgrounds and interests similar to your own?
+- What value do you place on working with other physicians with backgrounds and interests similar to your own?

 Financial Goals